CyBear-Jinni/cbj_app/README.md

 You need to buy and solder the parts into the device yourself.
 The app is not in the play store so you will need to upload it to your phone.

+**Smart device preparations:**
 Copy [the script](https://github.com/guyluz11/Smart-Home/blob/master/Scripts/Scripts_for_new_device/setup_new_smart_device.sh) to your device, change the values wifiSsid into the name of your Wi-Fi and wifiPassword into the Wi-Fi password, it is necessary so that your device will be able to connect to the Wi-Fi.
 Now run the script and it will configure and install the program to your device.

 The device is now ready.

+**Phone app preparations:**

 What was left is to have the app on your phone.
-For now the app is not in the play store so jump to "Instructions to developers" part.
+For now the app is not in the play store so jump to "Instructions for developers" part.

 Now we need to link the device in the app.
 Connect the phone to home Wi-Fi.